Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

       const amtContributed = new Map(Address, UInt)
       const contributorsSet = new Set()

       // 3.
 I. b.
-Users are allowed to express their interest in proposals by either up voting or
+Users are allowed to express their interest in proposals by either up-voting or
-      //          down voting and occasionally contributing to these proposals, then everyone else sees
+      //          down-voting and optionally contributing to these proposals, then everyone else sees
       //          the total number of votes a proposal has and the amount it has raised const [upvote, downvote, amtTotal] = parallelReduce([0, 0, balance()]) .invariant(balance() == amtTotal)